Imanol Ordorika Sacristán

 Imanol Ordorika Sacristán (born in Mexico City, October 31, 1958) is a Mexican social activist, political leader, academic and intellectual.
 He was one of the initiators and principal leaders of the Consejo Estudiantil Universitario (University Student Council) at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM), with Carlos Imaz Gispert and Antonio Santos Romero, from 1986 to 1990.
 A founder and prominent member of the Partido de la Revolución Democrática (PRD) until 2001.
 Professor of social sciences and education at the Universidad Nacional Autonoma de Mexico.
 Ordorika is an active participant in the Mexican political debate as well as an Op-ed writer for La Jornada and other Mexican media.

 Biography

 Imanol Ordorika Sacristan was born in Mexico City on October 31, 1958.
-His father is the renown Mexican architect Imanol Ordorika Bengoechea (1931-1988) and Maria Josefa Sacristan (born 1936).
+His father is the renowned Mexican architect Imanol Ordorika Bengoechea (1931-1988) and Maria Josefa Sacristan (born 1936).
 Both of his parents originally hail from Spain; his father was born in Lekeitio, Biscay, while his mother was born in Madrid.
 Ordorika is the grandson of renown economist and politician Antonio Sacristán Colás.
 His parents and grandparents established in Mexico as refugees from the Spanish Civil War since 1939.
 As part of a progressive family he became acquainted with the ideals of Spanish left wing republicanism, with the Cuban Revolution, and with the 1968 Mexican student movement, since his early childhood.